B. Altman and Company: History

 By 1906, though, Altman's had moved to its new block-long B. Altman and Company Building running from 34th to 35th Streets, which was expanded in stages through 1913 to 188-89 Madison Avenue.
 The original Fifth Avenue building and the extensions were all designed by Trowbridge & Livingston in Italian Renaissance style.
-Altman's was the first big department store to make the move from the "Ladies' Mile" shopping district, where the dry-goods emporia had been located, to Fifth Avenue.
+Altman's was one of the first big department stores to make the move from the "Ladies' Mile" shopping district, where the dry-goods emporia had been located, to Fifth Avenue – Macy's made the same move 4 years prior in 1902.
 That neighborhood was still almost entirely residential at the time, and the design of the new building, across the street from the grand residence of department-store rival A. T. Stewart's and diagonally across the avenue from the residence of Mrs. Astor, was planned to fit in with these palatial mansions around it.
 Following Altman's example, other big stores made the move uptown, such as Lord & Taylor, which moved to another Fifth Avenue building in 1914.

 In the 1930s, Altman's made one of the early entries in the suburbs, with branches opening in East Orange (later relocated to Short Hills), White Plains and Manhasset.
 The foresight of the organization in geographical selection can be seen in that the Short Hills location is now The Mall at Short Hills, the White Plains location is now The Westchester shopping mall, and the Manhasset location is adjacent to the Americana Manhasset, which opened nine years after the Altman's store.

 Artist Creator:B. Altman & Co (1894), Metropolitan Museum of Art.

 Artist Creator:B. Altman & Co (1883), Metropolitan Museum of Art.

 Artist Creator:B. Altman & Co (1881), Metropolitan Museum of Art.

 Artist Creator:B. Altman & Co (1894), Metropolitan Museum of Art.

 Artist Creator:B. Altman & Co (1894), Metropolitan Museum of Art.

 Artist Creator:B. Altman & Co (1850), Metropolitan Museum of Art.

 Artist Creator:B. Altman & Co (1850), Metropolitan Museum of Art.

 Artist Creator:B. Altman & Co (1881), Metropolitan Museum of Art.